grails/grails-guides/README.md

 ### Images

 Images are resolved from `src/main/resources/img`.
-You can reference images from that directory using accidoc's `image` directivez
+You can reference images from that directory using accidoc's `image` directive.

 ```
 image::screenshot.png[]